 Some stocks pay dividends, which are payments made to shareholders.
 As an investor, you can take these payments in cash to use as income.
 Or you can spend your dividends on more stocks and bonds to grow your portfolio.
-If your investment strategy calls for dividend securities, you’ll want to fill your portfolio with stocks that pay the highest dividends.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+If your investment strategy calls for dividend securities, you’ll want to fill your portfolio with stocks that pay the highest dividends.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 A word of warning about picking stocks

 All investing comes with some risk, but picking stocks is especially risky.
 We don’t endorse any of one stock because there’s no guarantee that any of these stocks will continue to pay dividends.
 In fact, there’s no guarantee that they won’t go out of business tomorrow.
 We simply can’t predict the future, no matter how steady their past has been.

 It’s generally safer (but never totally safe) to diversify your investments across the entire stock market using Exchange Traded Funds (ETFs).
 Use an automated investing platform to manage the entire process for you so you can sit back and watch your money grow.
 And you should never rely on a portfolio of all stocks.
 That’s far too risky.